 It’s not unproblematic –indeed it’s at least paradoxical if not morally suspect that he used a fictional person (‘George Orwell’) in order to launch himself into real time discoveries and political commitment to the ‘real’ truth about the organisation and rule of society.
 It’s also a paradox that we see running through his most successful ‘novels’.
 In 1984 and Animal Farm –and others – the distinction between fictional and factual, documentary and imaginative writing, social and aesthetic standpoints is never made clear.

 There are several important lessons that we can learn from Orwell about Brexit here, and that attitude typified in a puerile version by Widecombe’s speech.
-Firstly that – in line with that quote above –Orwell demonstrates the fine English radical tradition of distrusting, questioning and rejecting all forms of institutional authority.
-He never rests from his distrust , and this runs through all his literary work, 1984, animal Farm, Homage to Catalonia etc. One other aspect is that in the endless critical rejection of power structures –and the search for the ‘real’ England’ beyond imposed political and power formations (Imperial and Fascist for Orwell, and EU and Europe for Widdecombe) there is no shirking the personal embrace with certain failure.
+Firstly that – in line with that quotation above on escaping ‘dominion’ –Orwell demonstrates the fine English radical tradition of distrusting, questioning and rejecting all forms of institutional authority.
+He never rests from his distrust , and this runs through all his literary work: 1984, Animal Farm, Homage to Catalonia etc. One other aspect is that in the endless critical rejection of power structures –and the search for the ‘real’ England’ beyond imposed political and power formations ( those Imperial and Fascist for Orwell, and EU and Europe for Widdecombe) there is no shirking the personal embrace with certain failure.
 Winston Smith fails , the revolution in Animal Farm collapses into corruption, the left falls in on itself in the Spanish Civil War.
-Orwell and Widdecombe accept and seek out authentic failure (As Britain will surely fail ex-EU) rather than suffer what they feel are unreal and oppressive political structures.
+Orwell and Widdecombe accept and seek out authentic failure (as Britain will surely fail ex-EU) rather than suffer what they feel are unreal and oppressive political structures.

 Neither surely, is it merely

 Here’s what Orwell had to say about that in the 1930s

 ‘the very concept of objective truth is fading out of the world’